 Artificial Intelligence (AI) holds great promise for improving healthcare and medicine delivery worldwide, but only if ethics and human rights are put at the heart of its design, deployment, and use, according to a new World Health Organization (WHO) report published on Monday.

 The report Ethics and governance of artificial intelligence for health cautions against overestimating the benefits of AI for health, especially when this occurs at the expense of core investments and strategies required to achieve universal health coverage.

 “Like all new technology, artificial intelligence holds enormous potential for improving the health of millions of people around the world, but like all technology it can also be misused and cause harm,” said Tedros Adhanom Ghebreyesus, WHO Director-General, in a statement.

 “This important new report provides a valuable guide for countries on how to maximize the benefits of AI, while minimizing its risks and avoiding its pitfalls,” he added.

-In many countries, AI is already being used to improve the speed and accuracy of diagnosis and screening for diseases; to assist with clinical care; strengthen health research and drug development, and support diverse public health interventions, such as disease surveillance, outbreak response, and health systems management.
+In many countries, AI is already being used to improve the speed and accuracy of diagnosis and screening for diseases, to assist with clinical care; strengthen health research and drug development, and support diverse public health interventions, such as disease surveillance, and outbreak response, and health systems management.